tahir80/Crowd_of_Oz/README.md

 git push heroku master
 ```
 9. you can open the website using heroku open or use provided url after successful installtion
+10. Do not forget to replace the values of OpenTOK, IBM Watson (if you want to use Speech to text on crowd interfaces) and Amazon Mechanical Turk Setting

 ```python
 ############OPENTOK credentials#########################